 13. Limitation of Liability.
-IN NO EVENT SHALL CATO OR ITS AFFILIATES, LICENSORS, SUPPLIERS, REPRESENTATIVES OR DISTRIBUTORS OR THEIR SHAREHOLDERS, MANAGERS, DIRECTORS, OFFICERS, AFFILIATES AND EMPLOYEES (“CATO AFFILIATE“) RESPECTIVELY BE LIABLE TO YOU OR ANY THIRD PARTY, UNDER ANY LEGAL THEORY WHETHER CONTRACT, TORT OR OTHERWISE, FOR ANY DAMAGES WHATSOEVER (INCLUDING, WITHOUT LIMITATION, INCIDENTAL, CONSEQUENTIAL, DIRECT, INDIRECT, SPECIAL, PUNITIVE, OR EXEMPLARY DAMAGES, INCLUDING DAMAGES FOR LOSS OF BUSINESS PROFITS, BUSINESS INTERRUPTION, LOSS OF INFORMATION, LOSS OF DATA INCLUDING ARISING OUT OF THE USE OF OR INABILITY TO USE THE SOLUTION OR OTHER PECUNIARY LOSS) ARISING OUT OF SERVICES PROVIDED HEREUNDER AND/OR THE USE OF OR INABILITY TO USE THE SOLUTIONS OR ANY PART THEREOF EVEN IF CATO HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-CATO SHALL HAVE NO LIABILITY FOR ANY WARRANTY, INSTALLATION SERVICES, OR USE OF THE SOLUTION.
+NEITHER USER NOR CATO NOR CATO’S AFFILIATES, LICENSORS, SUPPLIERS, REPRESENTATIVES OR DISTRIBUTORS OR THEIR SHAREHOLDERS, MANAGERS, DIRECTORS, OFFICERS, AFFILIATES AND EMPLOYEES (“CATO AFFILIATE“) RESPECTIVELY BE LIABLE, UNDER ANY LEGAL THEORY WHETHER CONTRACT, TORT OR OTHERWISE, FOR ANY DAMAGES WHATSOEVER (INCLUDING, WITHOUT LIMITATION, INCIDENTAL, CONSEQUENTIAL, DIRECT, INDIRECT, SPECIAL, PUNITIVE, OR EXEMPLARY DAMAGES, INCLUDING DAMAGES FOR LOSS OF BUSINESS PROFITS, BUSINESS INTERRUPTION, LOSS OF INFORMATION, LOSS OF DATA INCLUDING ARISING OUT OF THE USE OF OR INABILITY TO USE THE SOLUTION OR OTHER PECUNIARY LOSS) ARISING OUT OF SERVICES PROVIDED HEREUNDER AND/OR THE USE OF OR INABILITY TO USE THE SOLUTIONS OR ANY PART THEREOF EVEN IF CATO HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES, PROVIDED, HOWEVER, THAT THE FOREGOING LIMITATION ON LIABILITY SHALL NOT APPLY IN RESPCT OF USER’S LIABILITY UNDER SECTIONS 3, 4, 6, 11 AND 14 IN THIS AGREEMENT.
+CATO SHALL HAVE NO LIABILITY IN CONNECTION HEREWITH, INCLUDING WITHOUT LIMITATION, FOR ANY WARRANTY, INSTALLATION SERVICES, OR USE OF THE SOLUTION.
 IN THE EVENT THAT DESPITE THE AFOREMENTIONED LIMITATION OF LIABILITY ANY COMPETENT AUTHORITY WILL FIND CATO OR ANY CATO AFFILIATE LIABLE, CATO’S AND/OR ANY CATO AFFILIATE’S AGGREGATE LIABILITY SHALL NOT EXCEED AN AMOUNT EQUAL TO THE AGGREGATE LICENSE FEES PAID BY YOU TO CATO FOR THE SOLUTION DURING THE TWELVE (12) MONTHS PRECEDING THE EVENT THAT GAVE RISE TO THE CLAIM.

 14. Indemnification.
 You agree to defend, indemnify and hold harmless Cato and anyone on its behalf, including but not limited to, all of its shareholders, managers, directors, officers, affiliates and employees, against any losses, expenses, costs, claims, damages (including reasonable attorney fees, expert fees and other reasonable costs of litigation) arising from, incurred as a result of, or in any manner related to your use of the Solutions and/or breach of this Agreement.

 15. Termination.
+User may terminate this Agreement by sixty (60) days prior written notice to Cato if Cato is in material breach of the Agreement and fails to cure the breach within the said notice period, in which case you will be entitled to receive a pro-rata refund of all pre-paid fees attributable to any period post termination, if any, as your sole and exclusive remedy.
 Cato may terminate this Agreement by notice to you: (i) upon your failure to comply with any of your obligations hereunder; (ii) immediately and without notice in the following events: (a) if user attempts to transfer or assign any of its rights, liabilities or obligations under this Agreement contrary to the provisions of this Agreement; (b) failure by user to pay any of the applicable fees; or (c) violation of any of the limitations set forth in Section 6.1 above.
 Upon termination or expiration of this Agreement: (i) user shall immediately pay Cato all fees and payments, regardless of the due date of payment, and (ii) the license granted to you in this Agreement shall expire, title to the Hardware shall automatically transfer to Cato and you shall cease use of the Solutions and immediately return to Cato all Hardware, Confidential Information and Cato IPR in any media and shall erase all copies of the Service.
 Notwithstanding the termination or expiration of this Agreement, Sections 1-4, 6, 7, 9-17 shall survive and remain in effect in perpetuity.

 16. Governing Law & Jurisdiction.
 Section 16.1 shall apply in respect of US Users, otherwise Section 16.2 shall apply: